tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 to print a nicely formatted scientific name for the organism.
 We need more properties.

-In the code above, we create seven properties for this field.
-As required we must have a property that uses the action ``store_id`` that will house the record ID (e.g., feature.feature_id).
+In the code above, we create eight properties for this field.
+As required, we must have a property that uses the action ``store_id`` that will house the record ID (e.g., feature.feature_id).
 Because this field is supposed to store the ``organism_id`` for the feature, stock, etc., we have a property that uses the action ``store`` and maps to the ``organism_id`` column of the table.

+Because when the field displays the organism on a page, we would like to be able to click on the organism name, and go to the corresponding organism page, we need to store the Drupal entity ID for that organism.
+This is handled by the `entity_id` property.
+The field formatter can use this value to create a URI to the organism page.

-We also have a variety of properties with a join action.
-These are used to join on the base table to get information such as the genus, species, and infraspecific type.
-Lastly, we have a property with the action ``replace`` that uses a tokenized string to create a nicely formatted scientific name for the organism.
+We also have a variety of properties with a `read_value` action.
+These are used to join on the base table to get information such as the genus, species, and infraspecific type, but these are read-only, the values stored in Chado will not be modified by this field.
+Lastly, we have a property with the action ``replace`` that uses a tokenized string to create the full scientific name for the organism.

 Implementing a TripalWidgetBase Class